edu27/omnipay-redsys-eseperio/README.md

 > **Important**: Redsys expects the transactionId to be an integer, and the amount to be an integer where the last 2
 > digits are decimals.

-Omnipay has many methods to set the amount, but this library has the method setAmount overrided to ensure that the amount is an integer and the last 2 digits are decimals.
+Omnipay has many methods to set the amount, but this library has the overridden method `setAmount` to ensure that the amount is an integer and the last 2 digits are decimals.
+We highly recommend using this method unless you are using [Money library](moneyphp/money), in that case use `setMoney(Money $money)`

 When you use `setAmount()`, the amount is formatted with `number_format($amount, 2, '', '')`.
 You still can